twitter/pelikan/README.md

 We have made progress and are actively working on documentation, and will put it on our website.
 Meanwhile, check out the current material under `docs/`

-We also maintain a list of topics for upcoming [blog posts](https://github.com/twitter/pelikan/wiki/Technical-details), please let us know what (else) interests you.
+We also maintain a [list of topics](https://github.com/twitter/pelikan/wiki/Technical-details) for upcoming [blog posts](http://pelikan.io/blog).
+Please let us know what (else) interests you.

 ## License
-This software is licensed under the Apache 2.0 license, see LICENSE for details.
+This software is licensed under the Apache 2.0 license, see [LICENSE](LICENSE) for details.